Change the Executor of your Will with a codicil.

-The Change Executor codicil replaces the Executors in your Will - without changing your actual Will.
+This Codicil replaces the Executors in your Will.
+This is without changing your actual Will.
 Your Wills stays the same, except you have a different Executor.
 You may wish to change the Executor for a number of reasons:

-Did a nice person, from the government, offer to do you a ‘free’ Will?
+Did a nice person, from the government, give you a ‘free’ Will?

 The Change Executor Codicil allows your family to escape the Public Trustee and Victorian State Trustee.
 This is by removing the Public Trustee and putting in your own family as the Executors.